pramodkoujalagi/Depression-Detection-Digital-Assistant-RoBERTa/README.md

 We welcome your feedback!
 If you have any suggestions, ideas, or issues, please [open an issue](https://github.com/your-username/depression-detection-web-app/issues) or [create a pull request](https://github.com/your-username/depression-detection-web-app/pulls).

-## License ⚖️📄
+## License ⚖️

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to star ⭐️ this repository if you found it helpful!
-Thank you for using the Depression Detection Web App! 🌟
+Thank you! 🌟